Friday, October 20, 2017

 My third point of contention—and the most serious one—is that collecting the Chozo Artifacts is a bore.
 They might be interesting to sniff out on a first playthrough but there's no optimal path to acquiring all of them outside of abusing glitches.
 The biggest offender is Phendrana Drifts: all three of its Chozo Artifacts are scattered in entirely different locations, each requiring the final beam in order to obtain.
 Had the player been given the opportunity to nab them over the course of the main adventure (like the Chozo Artifacts in Magmoor Caverns) I would rescind my complaint, but this backtracking unnecessarily pads out the length of the game, especially considering that you do enough backtracking as-is to get the regular power-ups.
 Artifact collecting a boring endeavor that shouldn't be compulsory—leave the repetitive backtracking for the completionists.

 This comes as such a major disappointment to me because—similar to Wind Waker—some of the game's strongest moments come at the end.
-The final area is unnerving in that special way only Metroid can be, and the final boss is my favorite in the entire series.
+The final area is unnerving in that special way only Metroid can be, and the final boss is my favorite in the entire series (the first form specifically).
 Gating such a spectacular climax behind a ho-hum scavenger hunt is nothing less than tragic, but I suppose a silver lining is that exploring the world is rarely boring.
 Part of this is due to how every room feels necessary and purposeful, but I think an even better reason is that Samus is just plain fun to control.
 Her speed and jump height feel perfectly tailored for the Tallon IV sojourn, and the platforming and morph ball sections rarely become annoying.
 The sublime quality of the controls really caps off what a fantastic game Metroid Prime is; every aspect has been expertly honed in order to craft a truly unforgettable adventure.

 As I was replaying Metroid Prime, I found myself repeatedly exclaiming, "this is a really cool idea!"
 It's a game that continued to surprise me even on my sixth playthrough, new details and clever design decisions awaiting around every corner.
 Had obtaining the Chozo Artifacts been more streamlined (or made so you only needed 3/4ths of them), the case could be made that this is the definitive Metroid experience.
 Unfortunately, Super Metroid is a high bar to pass (did I mention it's my favorite game of all time?) so Metroid Prime has to settle for being the "astoundingly good with exceptional design" runner-up.
 I have my doubts that the Metroid franchise can reach these astronomical heights again, but hey—I've been wrong before.